 THEY BOTH BELIEVE BIBLICAL PATTERNS AND CONTEXT IS VITAL

-Premillennial / Futurist View They follow the Biblical pattern of fulfilled prophecy which had a partial immediate fulfillment yet will have a secondary ultimate fulfillment centuries later.
+Premillennial / Futurist View They follow the Biblical pattern of fulfilled prophecy which had a partial immediate fulfillment or application, yet will have a secondary ultimate fulfillment centuries later.

 Postmillennial / Preterist View They follow the Biblical pattern of fulfilled prophecy.
 Jesus was speaking about events that would happen to His generation.
 Historical records back it up.

 THEY BOTH BELIEVE THEIR VIEW IS A SIMPLE NARRATIVE TO FOLLOW